neelsmith/latin101/F20/ghpages/schedule/part1/index.md

 # Checklist of assignments

-Graded versions of assignments for Unit 1 should be completed by Friday, Oct.
-9.
+Graded versions of assignments for Unit 1 should be completed by **Friday, Oct.
+9**.

 - [daily schedule with assignments](./schedule/)